-In the same way, teaching someone how to recite the Holy Qur’an is something which will bring you continuous reward even after you die, as every time that person recites the Holy Qur’an, or in turn, teaches someone else the Holy Qur’an, you are benefitting from the rewards for both of those people.
+In the same way, teaching someone how to recite the Holy Qur’an is something which will bring you continuous reward even after you die, as every time that person recites the Holy Qur’an, or in turn, teaches someone else the Holy Qur’an, you are benefitting from the rewards for each of those people.

 We often take the simplest necessities of life for granted - has it crossed our minds what we would do without access to clean water?
 It would, in fact, put a complete halt to our entire lives in terms of health, not to mention sanitation.

 Although this is a relatively simple act, it can be incredibly life-changing for communities without any access to a water supply, and the rewards for your contribution shall continue for as long as others are benefitting from it.
 A truly impactful type of sadaqah jariyah.

 “The semblance of those who spend their wealth in the Way of Allah SWT, is as the likeness of a grain of corn, which grows seven ears and each ear has a hundred grains.
 Allah SWT gives manifold increase to whomever He pleases.
 Allah SWT is All-Sufficient, All-Knowing.”